top of page

 St Bede’s prides itself in preparing students for the next stage of their life, not only academically but in relation to future career pathways.
 Where ‘career’ was once thought of as a single commitment to a lifelong occupational pursuit, it is now thought of as a lifelong journey whereby individuals participate in differing learning and work roles.
 At St Bede’s we hope to contribute to and prepare young people for that journey.

-The Career Progression Manager, Anne Jukes will manage the careers education programme and is responsible to the Assistant Head Teacher, Miss L Mather & Director of 6th Form, Mr A McCarthy.
+The Career Progression Manager, Mrs A Jukes will manage the careers education programme and is responsible to the Senior Assistant Head Teacher /Ethos & Personal Development Lead - Mrs M Kelsey.
 CEIAG is supported by a link Governor: Mr D. Dixon.
-We also have a NELEP( North East Local Enterprise Partnership) appointed Enterprise Advisor who supports the development of our career activities.
+We also have NELEP (North East Local Enterprise Partnership) appointed Enterprise Advisors who supports the development of our career activities.

-If you would like to get in contact with Anne Jukes Careers Lead, please e-mail stbedes@stbedes.durham.sch.uk
+If you would like to get in contact with Mrs Jukes - Careers Lead, please e-mail stbedes@stb.bwcet.com

 Within our programme students: